From the archives!

-“Roman called me from Paris and said, ‘I was listening to your fucking book on audio and I was laughing so hard I crashed my new car into a tree on the Champs Elysees!’” recalls Evans who hired Polanski, as a relative unknown, back in 1968 to direct the still-chilling Rosemary’s Baby.
+“Roman called me from Paris and said, ‘I was listening to your fucking book on audio and I was laughing so hard I crashed my new car into a tree on the Champs Elysees!’” recalls Evans who, back in 1968, hired Polanski as a relative unknown to direct the still-chilling psychological drama Rosemary’s Baby.

 With such a response, it was only a matter of time before Evans’ book would be adapted for the silver screen, tracing the legendary producer’s meteoric rise, fall and rise again.
 Speaking to me in 2002, marking his 45 years in Hollywood, I learned that Evans has lived the glamorous life that many only dream about.
 The gorgeously crafted documentary contains archival and new footage, visual effects, animated stills, film-clips from his productions, from the sets and red-carpet arrivals–all combined to form a revealing portrait of Tinseltown’s tarnished golden boy.